English teacher in Thailand: my full experience

 After having lived in China for a few years, having returned to Spain, and having spent ten months between vacations and junk jobs.
 Inevitably, I was already missing my life in Asia again.
 Besides, living in a rural area, in a small village, was something I had been waiting for years this experience.
 So I didn’t think twice.
 I signed a four-month contract and in May 2016 I started a new stage in Thailand.

-I was assigned to a lost village between Bangkok and Chiang Mai, where no one ever stopped.
+I was assigned to a lost village between Bangkok and Chiang Mai where no one ever stopped.
 Specifically, in the province of Kamphaeng Phet.
 The village was called Khlong Khlung and in the google maps appeared near a river and surrounded by nature.

-Mediakids Agency
+English teacher in Thailand: Mediakids Agency

 When we arrived in Bangkok, the agency paid us for three nights in a hotel and gave us a training course in Thailand, its customs, the educational centers and the methodology we should follow.
 We were about 50 foreigners from all over the world looking for a new adventure.
 Most of the teachers were native speakers, although they did not have any experience as English teachers.